 In a machine learning model, the computer systems are trained on a large amount of data to enable them to distinguish between the various elements of data reliably.
 Data is the key to making machine learning possible.

 Machine learning is divided into two primary categories:

 - Supervised learning

 - Unsupervised learning

 In supervised learning, computer systems are exposed to vast amounts of data that are labeled.
 For instance, they can be pictures of handwritten figures defined to illustrate which numbers they correspond to.
 A supervised learning system will learn to identify the clusters of shapes and pixels associated with each figure and hence, ultimately will be able to identify handwritten figures, among other aspects such as reliably differentiating between the numbers 7 and 5 or 1 and 0.
 You may also like to read about Classification in Machine Learning to understand more about supervised learning.

 In unsupervised learning, machine learning algorithms are tasked with the identification of patterns in data.
 The goal is to identify similarities that divide that data into categories.
 For example, it can be a new website grouping stories on similar topics every day.

 Machine Learning, Pattern Recognition, and Data Mining are all essential features of this digital age.
-They all are unique by themselves, and have highly incisive features to aid technological advancements and elevate the functionality of businesses.
-Coupled together, these superlative components can revolutionise how businesses operate and grow in the very near future, and bring in new prospects of the mingling of technology and operations in every industry all across the globe.
-Head on to AnalytixLabs and search through a multitude of ML, Applied AI and Data Science courses, and make use of the knowledge to stay ahead in the industry.
+They all are unique by themselves and have highly incisive features to aid technological advancements and elevate the functionality of businesses.
+Coupled together, these superlative components can revolutionize how businesses operate and grow in the very near future, and bring in new prospects of the mingling of technology and operations in every industry all across the globe.
+Head on to AnalytixLabs and search through a multitude of ML, Applied AI, and Data Science courses, and make use of the knowledge to stay ahead in the industry.